|

 whoever brings him

 in."
-The palatial retirement aspect was unprecedented: They
+Palatial retirement was an ungraspable sum: They

 were offering a small kingdom in exchange for one person.

-65. Kor and Dal El listened to the broadcast on Vejhon.
+65. Kor and Dal El listened to the broadcast from a D'Luthian

 "Too bad my ex wasn't on that outpost," Dal quipped.